 Grants and Funding Coordinator (Position vacant)

-Danielle Kerlin, Administration Coordinator
+Danielle Kerlin, Office Manager

 Dani performs a wide variety of administrative, secretarial, and program support activities and serves as primary point of contact for external stakeholders.
 An experienced administrator, Dani has worked as an office manager and owner of a small business for over eight years.
 She holds a BA Arts from the Australian National University, a Cert III Population Health and has extensive experience in promoting health in the community as a qualified yoga teacher.